Epidural Steroid Injections Specialist in Allen and Plano TX

-American Pain and Wellness offers epidural steroid injections to help relieve your chronic pain.
-If you are looking for a safe and effective treatment for your chronic pain, call us today!
-We serve patients from Allen TX, Plano TX, Fairview TX, McKinney TX, Parker TX, Lucas TX, Murphy TX, Frisco TX, Richardson TX, and Collin County Texas.
+American Pain and Wellness offers epidural steroid injections to help relieve your chronic low back pain and leg pain.
+If you are looking for a safe and effective treatment for your chronic pain in Allen TX and Plano TX, call us today or request an appointment online.

 A doctor may give you epidural injections (also called epidural steroid injection) in order to help decrease tingling, pain, or numbness in your buttock, back, or leg.
 These could be the result of a disc or back problem.
 The injection goes directly into your epidural space, and this is the area in your back around your spinal cord.
 The injection may have both a local anesthetic and a steroid medicine.
 Local anesthetic medicine numbs your nerves for a short time right away.
 Steroids help reduce swelling and pain, but they take a few days to start working.

 Some people end up getting a series of injections over weeks, even months.

 A doctor may utilize and imaging test before your injection as tests may show where your nerve problems are.
 This can be done through a CT scan, MRI, or an X-ray.
 After finding the right spot, the doctor may inject a numbing medicine in the same area where you will get the steroid injection.
 Then they will put the needle for the steroid into the numbed area, and some pressure might be felt; you might also feel some stinging and burning during the injection.
 The injection takes about 10 to 15 minutes, and you will leave the doctor’s office about 30 minutes after you get it (note to patients: you will need someone to drive you home).